berfinkavsut/ros-target-frame-detection/README.md

     <img src="figures/clinical_workflow_2.png" width="75%">
 </p>

-After the surgery, the doctor can see the 3D-MRI image of prostate.
+After the surgery, the doctor can see the 3D-MRI image of the prostate.
-Firstly, he segments the prostate by selecting some points on the contours of the prostate region on 2D slice images (coronal, sagital, and horizontal).
+Firstly, he segments the prostate by selecting some points on the contours of the prostate region on 2D slice images (coronal, sagittal, and horizontal).
 Lastly, the biopsy positions can be seen on the 3D prostate volume.
 This is a self-check for the doctor to see how successful was the prostate biopsy surgery.
 This can also be given to the patient as a report.